mikeonak/bank_deposits/README.md

 * depo_client_score_ebs.py

     As the model is also availablea on AWS Elastic Beanstalk you can test it using depo_client_score_ebs.py.
+The file contains url address.
     I deployed model according to below listed code:

               eb init -p docker -r eu-central-1 mterm_project